Open-EdTech/library/README.md

-All content in the library can be modified and used commercially.
-Go to the source repository by clicking on one of the links in a configuration to see the specific license for the content.
+Content in this library can be modified and used commercially.

+Click a link in a configuration to see the specific license for the content.